Cadet: Philippines

-The National Cadet Corps (Sri Lanka) is the Sri Lankan military cadet corps and is a Ministry of Defence sponsored youth organisation in Sri Lanka.
-Formally the Ceylon Cadet Corps since 1881.
-It is open to high school students on voluntary basis and has a history of more than 126 years.
-The officers are teachers who act as instructors.
-The Cadets are given basic military training in small arms and parades.
-The officers and cadets have no liability for active military service but many volunteer to join the armed forces.

-South Africa

-South Africa has a long history of having cadets, with many schools having their own corps, however after the end of apartheid they were phased out.
-Cadets exist today, with some schools still maintaining their own unit.
-The Sea Cadets are also still in existence.

 Turkey

 In Turkey, a cadet is a pupil of the military college, which carries out officer training for the Air Forces, Army, Naval Forces and coast guard and gendarmerie.
 Training takes two years and the cadets are split into senior and junior grades and classes.
 Military colleges and schools were gathered under one roof within the National Defense University in 2016.

-UK

-In Commonwealth countries, including the United Kingdom, the rank of Cadet is the first rank of the cadet forces, higher ranks also contain the word cadet such as Cadet Warrant Officer used in the Air Training Corps however in practice they are often referred to CWO; the other ranks such as Cadet Corporal are sometimes known as Corporal.
-In the United Kingdom the cadet forces are the Community Cadet Forces, Combined Cadet Force and the Volunteer Cadet Corps.
-Other cadet organisations include Police Cadets, and St John Ambulance Cadets.
+United Kingdom

 Officers in training at one of the UK's officer training schools, these are Britannia Royal Naval College for the Royal Navy, Commando Training Centre Royal Marines for the Royal Marines, Royal Military Academy Sandhurst for the British Army and Royal Air Force College Cranwell for the Royal Air Force, as well as students who are part of the Defence Technical Undergraduate Scheme, have the rank of Officer Cadet.